syncfusion-content/fileformat-docs/File-Formats/DocIO/rtf.md

 ---
 title: RTF conversions | DocIO | Syncfusion
-description: This section illustrates RTF to Word conversion and Word to RTF conversions using Syncfusion Word library (Essential DocIO)
+description: This section illustrates how to perform RTF to Word conversion and Word to RTF conversions using Syncfusion Word library (Essential DocIO)
 platform: file-formats
 control: DocIO
 documentation: UG